hmrc/pillar2-service-guide/source/documentation/index.md

 Pillar 2 will offer support for organisations in checking eligibility and registering for the service, prepay taxes and later on file returns and be tax compliant in the UK and globally.

 API support is available 07.00-19.00 Monday-Friday.
-If planned downtime for system maintenance is agreed an appropriate error message to be displayed.
+If planned downtime for system maintenance is agreed an appropriate error message will be displayed.

 Pillar 2 (Telephone) support is available via contact centres 08.30-17.00 Monday-Friday.
 Calls are escalated to the Specialist Team.
 Specialist Team and CRM email support is available 8.30-17.00.